 All classical, harmonic, and single-candlestick patterns have a specific procedure for being traded.
 It is a three-pronged approach that includes determining market entry, setting a stop loss, and locating a profit target.

-The three drives formation is a reversal indicator that occurs in both uptrends and downtrends.
+The three-drive formation is a reversal indicator that occurs in both uptrends and downtrends.
 Thus, the pattern may act as either a bullish reversal (buy) or a bearish reversal (sell) signal.
+In our NVIDIA example, the pattern is expected to give a bullish reversal.

 2. Stop-loss